-- Upon arrival, please use the hand sanitizer upon entry, hand sanitizer is located at the door. - Touchless check-in/check-out is provided using the Brightwheel application. - Temperatures will be monitored throughout the day.
+- Please limit one adult for pick-up / drop-off. - Upon arrival, please use the hand sanitizer upon entry, hand sanitizer is located at the - Touchless check-in/check-out is provided using the Brightwheel application. - Temperatures will be monitored throughout the day.